harsh661/harsh661/README.md

 # Welcome to my GitHub profile!

 Hi there :wave:!
-I am a web developer with a focus on React, Next.js, JavaScript, Tailwind CSS, Firebase, and more.
+I am a web developer with a focus on React, Next.js, TypeScript, Tailwind CSS, Firebase, and more.
 This is my GitHub profile, where you can find all my projects.

 * 👀 I’m interested in Web Development